tfrege/aws-terraform-workshop/README.md

 }
 ```

+This block will allow the Lambda function to add objects to the new bucket (and only that bucket).
+The function won't be allowed to Read or Delete objects, only add new ones.

-The entire block should look like:
+The entire block should look like this:

 ```hcl
 data "aws_iam_policy_document" "lambda_policy" {